 Startup Experience In Business

-I worked day and night very, very long hours, to make sure that I was able to keep both afloat and both running, without sacrificing the integrity or quality of either.
+I worked day and night.
+I did a lot of very, very long hours to make sure that I was able to keep afloat and both running, without sacrificing the integrity or quality of either.
 It was a very difficult time.
 I did that for three years before I'd saved up enough money and had enough of a reoccurring income to be able to justify jumping out and going out on my own.

 Think about what might be a couple of things that are the deciding moments to go, ahh ha!, that moment where you go, I've made it!.
 That moment might be that you've got enough of an income and a reputation that you're able to quit your day job.
 Or that moment might be anything, honestly.
 For me, I had set in stone a couple of different moments, the first was when I was able to quit my day job.
 The second one was when I went to the bank and they said that I'm able to borrow enough money to afford a house.
 I thought, well, that is great, and that was only a couple of years after going out it on my own, so that really spoke strongly.

 There's a saying that my father engrained in me from an early age.
 It goes, Prior Planning Prevents Piss Poor Performance, and you've got to stick with that.
 There's so many times that people don't plan.
 Planning is paramount.
 You need to make sure that you're planning whatever you're doing.
 You don't want to spend your family's fortune.
 Set a small budget aside.
 Maybe you can afford $500 a year, maybe it's $500 a week.
 It doesn't matter.
 But set something aside, and then build a little thing.
 It's called Agile Development, where you're able to build the smallest working part of your business to prove that it's going to work.
 Once you're confident that it is working, pay yourself back the invested money that you bought out of it, you won’t get your time back out of it just yet.